niklaswr/TSMP_WorkflowStarter/doc/content/gettingstarted.md

 ## Provide restart files

 To continue a simulation, restart-files are needed to define the initial state of the simulation.
-Since large simulations such as we are aiming for (simulation period of years / several decades) are usually calculated as a sequence of smaller simulations (simulation period of days / months), each simulation represents a restart of the previous simulation.
+Since large simulations (simulation period of years / several decades), such as we are aiming for, are usually calculated as a sequence of shorter simulations (simulation period of days / months), each simulation represents a restart of the previous simulation.
 Therefore, restart files must be provided for each component and simulation.